 When These Codes Signal It’s Time to Act

-If you see Code 570 without a resolution, or Code 971 without a received notice, your account is stalled.
+If you see Code 570 with no progress, or Code 971 but you never received the notice, your account is stuck.

-The IRS may eventually file a Substitute for Return using only income data they have.
-These returns ignore deductions and credits and often overstate what you owe.
+- The IRS may file a Substitute for Return using only income records.

 How Precision Tax Can Help